DHARAKA-METH/subscription-tracker-API/README.md

 ## Introduction

-Build a production-ready **Subscription Management System API** that handles real users, real money, and real business logic.
+ **Subscription Management System API** that handles real users, real money, and real business logic.

 This API will authenticate users using **JWTs**, connect to a **MongoDB** database, and include models and schemas integrated with **ORMs**.
 The architecture will be structured to ensure **scalability** and **seamless communication** with the front end.